yuminhao107/chatbot4iexfinance/models/iexfinance.md

 - no
 - that's not right

+## intent:logout
+- logout
+- end
+- byebye
+- bye

 ## intent:search
-- i want to know something about the market
+- I want to know something about the market
 - How about AAPL today?
-- anyting new about AAPL
+- Anyting new about AAPL?
 - AAPL
+- the price of APPL and TSLA, please.

 ## intent:search_open
 - open price
+- Open price
 - open price of AAPL
 - i want to know the open price of AAPL
+- open price of AAPL please

 ## intent:search_interest
 - interest